CrowdWare/wp-crowdfundtime/README.md

 You can customize the plugin's appearance by overriding the CSS styles in your theme.

+## Integration with Minutos

+WP CrowdFundTime supports [Minutos](https://minuto.org/de) as a complementary currency.
+Minutos are time-based vouchers that can be donated to campaigns.

+### Using Minutos

+1. Use the shortcode `[crowdfundtime_form id=X type=minutos]` to display a Minutos donation form
+2. Donors can pledge Minutos through the form and then send the physical Minutos by mail
+3. Campaign administrators can mark Minutos as received in the admin area
+4. The plugin automatically converts Minutos to monetary value (2 Minutos = 1 Euro)

+### Displaying Minutos Donations

+Use these shortcodes to display Minutos donations:

+- `[crowdfundtime_donors id=X type=minutos]` - Displays only Minutos donors
+- `[crowdfundtime_progress id=X type=minutos display=bar]` - Displays the Minutos progress bar

 ## Integration with Stripe

 WP CrowdFundTime integrates with the Stripe Payments plugin to display monetary donations alongside time donations.
 This allows you to track both types of contributions in one place.